sizumita/edgelord/README.md

+Edge Computing + chūnibyō = Edgelord ✨👿

 # Edgelord

-Edge Computing + chūnibyō = Edgelord ✨

 **Edgelord is now working.
 You can contribute for it.**

 Edgelord is a Rust library for cloudflare workers.
-You can use Edgelord to scaffold a basic bot.
+You can use Edgelord to scaffold a basic bot for social networking service.

 Edgelord supports previous bot:

-- 🚧 discord
+- 🚧 discord with command framework
 - 🚧 slack

-Since Edgelord is a Light Wrapper, you can use as a foundation to build a bot on.
+Since Edgelord is a Light Wrapper for cloudflare workers, you can use as a foundation to build a bot on.

 # Features